adminspotter/cuddly-gl/ui.md

 ### Creation ###

-All our widgets take the same thing to create:
+All our widgets take the same set of arguments to create:

 * parent (`ui::composite *`)
 * width (`GLuint`)